jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 (1) Any notice or any other document required to be served on, or given to, any person under this Act, or any regulation made under this Act, is sufficiently served if,—
   (a) in the case of an applicant for registration or a motor vehicle trader registered under this Act, the notice or document is—
-    (i) delivered to the person at the person's address for service stated in accordance with section 32(2); or (ii) sent by fax or email to the person's fax number or email address, as the case may be, stated in accordance with section 32(2); or
-    (iii) posted in a letter addressed to the person at the person's address for service stated in accordance with section 32(2); or
+    (i) delivered to the person at the person's address for service stated in accordance with section 32(2); or (ii) sent by email to the person’s email address, stated in accordance with section 32(2); or (iii) posted in a letter addressed to the person at the person's address for service stated in accordance with section 32(2); or
   (b) in any other case, the notice or document is—
     (i) delivered to the person; or
-    (ii) left at the person's usual or last known place of residence or business in New Zealand; or (iii) posted in a letter addressed to the person at the person's place of residence or business in New Zealand.
+    (ii) left at the person's usual or last known place of residence or business in New Zealand; or (iia) sent by email to the person’s email address; or (iii) posted in a letter addressed to the person at the person's place of residence or business in New Zealand.
-(2) A notice or document that is sent to a person at a fax number or an email address must be treated as received by that person not later than 2 days after the date on which it is sent.
+(2) A notice or document that is sent to a person at an email address must be treated as received by that person not later than 2 days after the date on which it is sent.
 (3) A notice or document that is posted to a person must be treated as received by that person not later than 7 days after the date on which it is posted.
 (4) However, a notice or document must not be treated as received if the person to whom it is posted or sent proves that it was not received, otherwise than through fault on the person's part.
 (5) An infringement notice sent to a person by post under subsection (1) must be treated as having been served on the person on the date that it was posted.
+(6) Subsection (1)﻿(b)﻿(iia) does not apply to an infringement notice issued under section 113.
+(7) This section does not apply to a witness summons issued under clause 9D of Schedule 1.

 **Levy regulations**